 Required ECS404: Research Dissertation - 20 Credits - Semester 7

 Required ECS4100: Social, Family & Child Policy: Critical Analysis - 10 Credits - Semester 7

 Required ECS4101: Critical Reflection, Democratic Practice and Professional Identity - 10 Credits - Semester 7

 Required ECS401: Promoting Inclusion in Early Years Care & Education - 10 Credits - Semester 7

 Graduates of the Bachelor of Arts course may wish to pursue their education and would be qualified to do so in a range of areas including higher diplomas or master degrees in early childhood care and education, primary teaching, community development, education and training, social work, family studies and family support.

-The Centre for Adult Learning and Professional Development, NUI Galway offers a part-time Master of Arts (Early Childhood Studies).
+The Centre for Adult Learning and Professional Development, University of Galway offers a part-time Master of Arts (Early Childhood Studies).

 Why Choose This Course?